 Certain cutscene segments use video playback which relies on Windows' default Media Player codec.

-If you're experiencing video playback issues during cutscenes, please try installing Microsoft's Media Feature Pack from the link below.
-Certain Windows editions, particularly in EU territories and Korea, may not have Windows Media Player and its codec preinstalled.
+If you're experiencing video playback issues during cutscenes, please try installing Microsoft's Media Feature Pack.
+Windows N and KN editions may not have Windows Media Player and its codec preinstalled.

 8. Verify the game’s cache in Steam

 Try verifying the game's cache in Steam.
-You can do so by following the steps outlined in this Steam support article (reposted below).
+You can do so by following the steps outlined in this Steam support article (also posted below).
 This may find missing or damaged files that need to be repaired, even if you've just installed the game.
-You may also try temporarily disabling your anti-virus while verifying the cache or launching the game, as on occasion anti-virus programs may flag games or the files necessary to play them as a virus.
+You may also want to try disabling your security software temporarily while verifying the cache or launching the game, as sometimes games or the files necessary to play them may be flagged as a virus.

 - Restart your computer.